What does the word “beginnings” mean to you? To me, beginnings are scary, delicate, and very powerful.

 11. Now it's time to make the pendant loop.
 I like to position my pendant loops perpendicular to the spiral, so that the spiral displays properly.
 Gently grasp the wire exiting the beads with the straight chain nose pliers sitting snug against the beads.
 With your other hand, bend the straight wire across the edge of the pliers to form a 90° bend.

 12. Use your round nose pliers to create a loop for the pendant.
 Put the wide base of the round nose pliers snug up against the 90° bend you just made and grasp gently.
-Use your other hand to bring the wire up and around the round nose pliers.13.
-Release the round nose pliers and re-position them so that the new loop is on the bottom jaw of the round nose pliers.
-Finish forming the loop, and break the neck a little, so it hangs straight.14.
-Use your bent chain nose pliers to hold the newly formed loop, and grasp the remaining end of wire with your regular chain nose pliers.
-Wrap the wire end snug around the wire at the base of the large loop.
+Use your other hand to bring the wire up and around the round nose pliers.

 15. Cut off any extra length of wire and finish tucking wire end in to finish.